Maximo-Rulli/Stock_price_prediction_LSTM/README.md

 This repository contains code for predicting the closing value of Amazon's stocks for the last 6000 days (aprox.) using LSTMs.
 The prediction is made using Tensorflow.

 ## Dataset
-The dataset used in this project is obtained from the following Kaggle link (https://www.kaggle.com/datasets/kannan1314/amazon-stock-price-all-time).
+The dataset used in this project is obtained from the following Kaggle link: https://www.kaggle.com/datasets/kannan1314/amazon-stock-price-all-time.
 It contains daily stock prices of Amazon from 1997 to 2021.

 ## Requirements
 * Python 3.10.2